sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ### Artefact management

-A service that manages and organizes software artefacts such as code libraries, dependencies, and build outputs in a centralised repository.
+A service that manages and organizes third-party software artefacts such as packaged code libraries or containers in a centralised repository.

 ```{list-table}
 :header-rows: 1